TheBeachLab/myComputing/README.md

 `grabc` is a small color picker utility from the command line.
 Jus type `grabc` and a small cross cursor will appear.
 Click on the color you want to capture and it will appear in the terminal as hex value.

+### lsix

+`lsix` is a simple CLI utility designed to display thumbnail images in Terminal using Sixel graphics.
+You need to install `imagemagick`.
+Before start using lsix, make sure your Terminal supports Sixel graphics.
+If you use UXTerm like me, then add `UXTerm*decTerminalID: vt340` in your `.Xresources` file and apply the changes with `xrdb -merge .Xresources`.

+Usage, just type `lsix` or `lsix imagefile`

 ## Arch Linux common daily tasks

 ### Time and timezones